Good tenants more valuable than money, landlords say

 Many landlords said they had been burned by bad tenants in the past, with two-thirds saying they’d had previous issues with tenants, News Ltd said.

 The survey also found the average age of landlords was becoming younger.
 The most common age to start investing was 25- to 34-years-old, the study found.
-Thirty-three per cent of landlords said they invested before purchasing their first home as owner-occupiers.
+33% of landlords said they invested before purchasing their first home as owner-occupiers.

 Landlords identified their ideal tenants as those who paid the rent on time and treated the property as though it was their own.